hail-is/hail/README.md

 All this functionality is exposed through **[Python](https://www.python.org/)** and backed by distributed algorithms built on top of **[Apache Spark](http://spark.apache.org/)** to efficiently analyze gigabyte-scale data on a laptop or terabyte-scale data on an on-prem cluster or in the cloud.

-Hail is used in [published research](http://biorxiv.org/content/early/2016/06/06/050195) and as the core analysis platform of large-scale genomics efforts including [ExAC v2](http://exac.broadinstitute.org/) and [gnomAD](http://gnomad.broadinstitute.org/).
-The project began in Fall 2015 and is under very active development as we work toward a stable release, so we do not guarantee forward compatibility of formats and interfaces.
+Hail is used in [published research](http://biorxiv.org/content/early/2016/06/06/050195) and as the core analysis platform of large-scale genomics efforts such as [gnomAD](http://gnomad.broadinstitute.org/).
+The project began in Fall 2015 to [harness the flood of genomic data](https://www.broadinstitute.org/blog/harnessing-flood-scaling-data-science-big-genomics-era) and is under very active development as we work toward a stable release, so we do not guarantee forward compatibility of formats and interfaces.

 Want to get involved in development?
-Check out the [Github repo](https://github.com/hail-is/hail), chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev), and view our keynote at [Spark Summit East 2017](https://spark-summit.org/east-2017/).
+Check out the [Github repo](https://github.com/hail-is/hail), chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev), view our keynote at [Spark Summit East 2017](https://spark-summit.org/east-2017/events/scaling-genetic-data-analysis-with-apache-spark/), or connect with us June 6-7 at [Spark Summit West 2017](https://spark-summit.org/2017/events/scaling-genetic-data-analysis-with-apache-spark/).

 #### Getting Started